 - if you have version 2.2 or earlier installed you should download and install the latest program version

-GuidosToolbox (Graphical User Interface for the Description of image Objects and their Shapes) contains a wide variety of generic raster image processing routines, including related free software such as GDAL (to process geospatial data and to export them as raster image overlays in Google Earth), and FWTools (pre/post-process and visualize any raster or vector data).
+GuidosToolbox (Graphical User Interface for the Description of image Objects and their Shapes - GTB) contains a wide variety of generic raster image processing routines, including related free software such as GDAL (to process geospatial data and to export them as raster image overlays in Google Earth), and FWTools (pre/post-process and visualize any raster or vector data).
 The GuidosToolbox Workbench (GWB) contains most popular image analysis modules setup as commandline-only scripts for automated mass-processing on Linux 64bit servers.

 The graphical user interface of GuidosToolbox.

 The image below shows a subset of image analysis modules in GuidosToolbox (more information can be found in the GuidosToolbox Manual).
 Please click on any of the light-blue rectangles to open the respective product sheet:

 Using the compiled versions of GTB requires accepting the GuidosToolbox End User Licence Agreement: EULA.
 The open source code of GTB and all dependencies is released under GPL version 3 on GitHub.
 GTB is available in the following options (revision history, see changelog):

 - GTB: GuidosToolbox - Desktop Application (current version: 3.2 Revision 2):

 First download and read the GTB Installation instructions.
 They contain important additional information to ensure a correct installation and functioning of the application.
 Please always use the latest version to benefit from new features and bug-fixes.
 You can upgrade via the menu option Help → GTB Online → Check for Updates.
 Download and run the installer for your operating system (please use right-click - Save as and download the file to a local directory):

 Linux: system installer: Fedora, Suse, Mageia, Debian/*buntu or the generic installer